rodya-mirov/Infinite-Tile-Engine-2D/README.md

-a new project for (in fact there is an excellent tutorial, complete with usable sample code, at [XNA Resources][xnaresources]), I'm going to take the engine a step up, and make it infinite and procedurally generated.
+a new project for (in fact there is an excellent tutorial, complete with usable sample code, at [XNA Resources][xnaresources]), I'm going to take the engine a step up, and make it infinite.

 [xnaresources]: http://www.xnaresources.com/default.asp?page=Tutorial:TileEngineSeries:4